 “I hear you Alice but Lana refuses to report or say anything.
 I have my suspicion on the culprits but I can’t help her if……”

 Mrs. Hathaway notices me at the door and smiles.
-My aunt turns, sees me at the door, stands up quickly, and takes me in her arms.
+My aunt turns, to see me at the door, she stands up quickly, and takes me in her arms.

 “I came as soon as I was called.
 Are you okay”?
 We separate and I nod to her.